MyPureCloud/genesys-spark/docs/intl.md

 We have made an additional change in the gux-time-picker component to remove hardcoded 24 hour format default for certain languages (AR, KO, zh-CN and zh-TW).
 The hour format of these locals will now be determined by the Intl date and time utilities COMUI-2890 This change is also behind the enableRegionalDates toggle.

+## Potential Browser Inconsistencies

+The JavaScript internationalization API (Intl) may produce minor inconsistencies across browsers.
+These inconsistencies may arise because each browser may use a different version of the internationalization databases.
+The exact formatting of dates is subject to change as updates to these databases can happen periodically.
+These minor inconsistences between browsers is not considered a bug.

+Example: different display date between browsers (with `en-CA` locale)

+- Chrome, Firefox and Edge:
+  `2025-07-16, 4:32 p.m.`
+- Safari:
+  `2025-07-16, 4:32 PM`

 ## FAQ

 ### Q. What is the purpose behind this effort?